ljbo82/cpp-project-builder-doc/README.md

   The default value is usually enough for most projects.

-  This variable is useful for projects supporting multiple hosts with host-specific code and/or building procedure.
+  This variable is useful for projects supporting specific hosts.

 <a name="HOST_MK"></a>
 * **`HOST_MK`**